-The Musical Theater course provides students with the opportunity to explore and/or participate in various aspects of musical theatre, including auditioning, singing, acting, and dancing.
-The course reviews the history and evolution of musical theatre, its literature and artists, and styles of composition and vocal presentation.
+The Musical Theater course provides students with the opportunity to explore and/or participate in various aspects of musical theater, including auditioning, singing, acting, and dancing.
+The course reviews the history and evolution of musical theater, its literature and artists, and styles of composition and vocal presentation.
 Students work collaboratively on performances, including solo, duet, and ensemble work.
+Curriculum and course work for this class changes every year depending on the high school musical being produced.